Medabots: Other characters

-The Rockers are rock band trio that consists of Kikuchiyo, TESHHI, and Ōmen (Note: The names of the Rockers were revealed in the Japanese end credits.) that specialize in 3 vs. 1 Robattles.
-Kikuchiyo owns phoenix-type Medabot Phoenix while TESHH and Ōmen own devil-type Medabots Blackram.
+The Rockers are a rock band trio that consists of Kikuchiyo, TESHHI, and Ōmen (Note: The names of the Rockers were revealed in the Japanese end credits.) and specializes in 3 vs. 1 Robattles.
+Kikuchiyo owns the phoenix-type Medabot Phoenix, while TESHH and Ōmen own devil-type Medabots Blackram.
 Samantha wanted to join them after they stole a Bombarder from Spike that was equipped to one of the Blackrams.
 They were defeated by Metabee.
-In their next appearance, the Rockers rebranded themselves as a heavy metal band and a runaway Cyandog joined up with them.
+In their next appearance, the Rockers rebranded themselves as a heavy metal band and are joined by a runaway Cyandog.
 They were defeated when Metabee used the Medaforce on the Rockers' Medabots.